Noise management board update

 What are the next steps - when will the proposed trial start?

-No date has yet been agreed for the start of any proposed trial.
+No date has yet been agreed for the start of any proposed trial, but we are expecting it to be in early 2020.

 Back in March 2017, during the fifth NMB, an initiative was proposed to reduce the noise that aircraft make when arriving at Gatwick.
 The initiative, with the support of our communities, would involve running a ‘Reduced Night Noise’ (RNN) trial (between the hours of 01.30 – 05.00s) to increase the height of low flying aircraft so the noise they make on the ground is reduced.